dresden-elektronik/deconz-rest-plugin/README.md

 To learn more about the REST API itself please visit the [REST API Documentation](http://dresden-elektronik.github.io/deconz-rest-doc/) page.

-### Phoscon App Beta
+### Phoscon App
-The *Phoscon App* is the successor of the current WebApp (Wireless Light Control), it's browser based too and in open beta state, for more information and screenshots check out:
+The *Phoscon App* is the successor of the 2016 WebApp (Wireless Light Control), it's browser based and supports more sensors and switches.
+For more information and screenshots check out:

 https://www.dresden-elektronik.de/funktechnik/solutions/wireless-light-control/phoscon-app?L=1